 Lower prices and faster execution time drove other exchanges to become electronic.

-It made the whole trading process to be cheaper and less cumbersome.
+The innovative technology made the whole trading process cheaper and less cumbersome.
 Today, even people who are not trained professionals can be traders.

 The Difference between HFT and Algorithmic Trading